andrey-lukyanov/AFE-LUISS/README.md

 # AFE-LUISS
-A course in AFE LUISS.
-Home assignment 2.
+A home assignemnt in machine learning of course in Advanced Financial Economics in LUISS.